brhutchins/wayther/README.md

 cabal build
 ```

-The executable will be buried somewhere in the `dist-newstyle` directory tree, as is cabal's wont.
-Copy the `wayther` executable to somewhere like `~/.local/bin` (or wherever) to install it.
+The executable will be buried somewhere in the `dist-newstyle` directory tree, as is Cabal's wont.
+Copy the `wayther` executable to somewhere sensible, like `~/.local/bin`, to install it.

 ## Configuration
 Wayther looks in `$HOME/.config/` and `~/.config/` for `wayther/config.json`.